 What do they do?

 They currently run bi-weekly activities for children set in local bushland with different themes and focus depending on the season and location.
 Here is a selection of some of the fun activities they have had in 2016.
-We list Lane Cove Bush Kids events in our events calendar – here are some examples of past events
+We list Lane Cove Bush Kids events in our events calendar – here are some upcoming events:

 There are bush walks, trips to parks and also craft activities.
-Here is a sample of some of the craft made this year.
+Here is a sample of some of the craft they make.

-The children and their carer learned about Australian native animals in combination with using the play equipment.
+During the school holidays programmes are held which teach children and their carers about Australian native animals in combination with using the play equipment.
 An example was learning about Leaf Tailed Geckos and having a go at the climbing wall, as geckos are excellent climbers.
 Another animal the kids learned about were wombats; the children climbed through the play train tunnel like a wombat in its burrow.
-They also slid down the slides like a platypus would slide out of its nesting chamber into a river.
-Active learning, and the children loved it!
+Active learning, and the children love it!

 Where do they meet?